21 The Miller’s Wheel

-“How long will it take for my wound to heal over?”
+“How long will it take for my wound to heal?”

-Sola released her arm and adjusted the way he sat.
+Sola released her arm, then adjusted the way he sat.
 “These benches aren’t comfortable at all.
 I can fix this later.
 Meanwhile, you’ll regain full use of your arm by early planting season.”

 Eva frowned.
 “And you’re staying with me until Spring?”

 “Yes,” said Eva with a nod.
-“And if you can help prepare us for the eventual confrontation with Luka, the better.”
+“And the more you can help prepare us for the eventual confrontation with Luka, the better.”

 Sola smiled, leaned over, and pulled the linen covering the glass on the door.
 The evening came upon them, as expected.
 The wooden wheels rolled across Sui Saor, making the sound Eva longed to hear.

 Bashan slowed his horses to a stop as he waited for the double gates, now repaired and functioning, to swing open.
 The guards motioned him inside.
 As the carriage rolled into the city, Bashan looked around at the crowd gathered in the Square.

 Torches lit the path.
 Pulling back on the reins, Bashan let his Shires canter across the cobblestone.
 People lined the roadway weeping.
 Some flung colored ribbons across the body box, as the carriage and wagon passed them.

 Sola motioned Eva to be quiet.
 As Bashan pulled the reins to stop the horses, the Healer stepped out.
 The crowd had followed the carriage to the Manor.